Himiko Kikuchi: Music career

-After performing with such vocalists and musicians as Takuro Yoshida, Tsunehiko Kamijō, and Mayumi Itsuwa, Kikuchi began studying under jazz pianist Sadayasu Fujii around 1975.
+After performing with vocalists and musicians such as Takuro Yoshida, Tsunehiko Kamijō, and Mayumi Itsuwa, Kikuchi began studying under jazz pianist Sadayasu Fujii around 1975.
 On July 11, 1979, Kikuchi was the keyboardist for Bingo Miki & the Inner Galaxy Orchestra during their set at Montreux Jazz Festival in Switzerland.

 In 1980, Kikuchi released her debut studio album, Don't Be Stupid, through the Teichiku Records sublabel Continental.
 The following year, she arranged the tracks for the 1981 album Cool "C" by American musician Richie Cole.
 Her next albums, Flashing (1981), All Right (1982), Woman (1983), and Reverse It (1984), were all issued by Continental.

-Kikuchi's 1987 album Flying Beagle and 1988 album Sevilla Breeze were released by CBS/Sony Records.
+The 1987 album Flying Beagle and 1988 album Sevilla Breeze were released by CBS/Sony Records.

 Kikuchi composed the music for the 1993 film Yakuza Ladies Revisited 2; her album Beam, released through RCA Records, serves as the film's soundtrack.

 In 2002, Kikuchi served as music director and led an orchestra at the 17th National Cultural Festival, held in Tottori Prefecture, performing the song "Furusato - Home in My Soul".
 In 2005, she performed the song once more at the opening ceremony of the 17th National Lifelong Learning Festival, held in the same prefecture.
-That same year, she received the 30th Tottori City Cultural Award.
+The same year, she received the 30th Tottori City Cultural Award.

+Flashing (1981), Kikuchi's second album was reprinted as a Tower Records exclusive in 2014.

+In 2021, Kikuchi and her husband Masatsugu Matsumoto held the "Himiko Kikuchi and Masashi Matsumoto 50th Anniversary Concert in Music" to commemorate the 50th anniversary of both of their musical careers.

+In 2024, Flying Beagle and Sevilla Breeze, both albums from the CBS/SONY period were reissued as a Tower Records exclusive in a 2023 remaster.